GrowthPath/zoho_analytics_connector/README.md

 Usage
 =====

-Zoho's full API is available through the ReportClient API.
-However, there are bugs in this code.
+Zoho's full API v1 is available through the ReportClient API.
-Recent 2020 changes have fixed some of these bugs, but I have hardly any test cases; I only have test cases for a handful of the standard functions of ReportClient.
-So proceed carefully if you use them.

-They are probably worth looking at.
-For instance, ReportClient.exportData now actually does use the file object you pass.
-But perhaps due to its python2 heritage, it expects a binary file object.
+Selectively, v2 API endpoints will be added to the ReportClient if they are useful.

+One example of this is get_metadata_api_v2()

 Note that for data import and export, my EnhancedReportClient has its own methods, and these are what I use in production so they are much better tested.